mautic/developer-documentation-new/docs/plugins/integrations/configuration.rst

-Integration Configuration
+Integration configuration
 #########################

-.. contents:: Table of Contents
+.. contents:: Table of contents

-The integration plugin provides interfaces to display and store configuration options that can be accessed through the ``\Mautic\PluginBundle\Entity\Integration`` object.
+The Integration Plugin provides interfaces to display and store configuration options that can be accessed through the ``\Mautic\PluginBundle\Entity\Integration`` object.

-Register the Integration for Configuration
+Register the Integration for configuration
 =============================================

-To tell the IntegrationsBundle that this integration has configuration options, tag the integration or support class with ``mautic.config_integration`` in the plugin's ``app/config.php``.
+To tell the IntegrationsBundle that this Integration has configuration options, tag the integration or support class with ``mautic.config_integration`` in the plugin's ``app/config.php``.

 .. code-block:: php